S O P H I E E M M A H O W A R T H

 1. Tell us about yourself

 My name is Sophie Emma and I am a movement enthusiast, originally from the south west of England but have spent the past ten years travelling and making homes all over the world.
-My journey with movement started at the age of three, competing in Gymnastics for nine years, I then started at a dance centre for advanced training and feel completely in love with movement as an art form, later graduating from one of the world’s leading contemporary dance schools ‘Trinity Laban Conservatoire of Music and Dance’ with first class BA Honours specialising in Dance Science and the rehabilitations of injuries.
+My journey with movement started at the age of three, competing in Gymnastics for nine years, I then started at a dance centre for advanced training and fell completely in love with movement as an art form, later graduating from one of the world’s leading contemporary dance schools ‘Trinity Laban Conservatoire of Music and Dance’ with first class BA Honours specialising in Dance Science and the rehabilitations of injuries.

 After traveling and living in Australia my love of movement developed and I found Yoga.
 I traveled to India and qualified as a 200 Hour Vinyasa Yoga teacher and now live in Edinburgh Scotland where I teach full time in various boutique wellness studios.